Megum1/BEAGLE/README.md

 # BEAGLE

 This is the official repository for NDSS'23 paper *BEAGLE: Forensics of Deep Learning Backdoor Attack for Better Defense*.<br>
-We now provide the supplementray document here.<br>
+We now provide the supplementary document here.<br>
 Full version can also be referred at https://arxiv.org/abs/2301.06241.<br>

 ## Contact
-Free to contact the author *cheng535@purdue.edu*.
+Feel free to contact the author *cheng535@purdue.edu*.